garyfleming/the-board-whisperer/the-board-whisperer.md

 @garyfleming

-^ Introduce myself.
+^ I was going to create a title image where I took the poster from the film The Horse Whisperer, with Robert Redford, and crudely photoshopped in a whiteboard but...
+I'm not very good at photoshop
 ^ This talk is about boards.
 Or it's about work.
 Or it's about how boards show us better ways of working but we mostly ignore them.
-^ I was going to create a title image where I took the poster from the film The Horse Whisperer, with Robert Redford, and crudely photoshopped in a whiteboard but...
-I'm not very good at photoshop

 ---